easydoggie/EasyDoggie/README_en.md

 ### Install Helm
 EasyDoggie works on Kubernetes.
 The initial setting of the container is installed using Helm.
 First, install Helm and make initial settings.
-Helm is also introduced in [Blog] (https://www.skyarch.net/blog/?p=16335).
+Helm is also introduced in [Blog](https://www.skyarch.net/blog/?p=16335).
 Please refer to it if you want to get an overview of Helm.

 ```text
 $ wget https://storage.googleapis.com/kubernetes-helm/helm-v2.13.1-linux-amd64.tar.gz